Joe Brumm: Other work

 In 2000, Brumm created an animated short called Causes, and he directed a 2015 short called The Meek.

+Adult television

+On February 20, 2026, Hulu gave a series order for a half-hour, adult animated comedy Deano from creators Dean Thomas and David Ferrier.
+The series is executive produced by Brumm.
+Deano follows a mischievous 8-year-old boy with a heart of gold, blending a modern family’s chaos with biting satire.

-Awards
+Awards and recognition

 In October 2021, Brumm was named as Griffith University's Outstanding Alumnus.

 In June 2023, he was named as a Queensland Great.

+On December 17, 2025, he was awarded an honorary doctorate from Griffith University.